andrewzwicky/TripleAgent/README.rst

 License
 -------
 This project is licensed under the MIT License - see the `LICENSE.md`_ file for details

+..
+[1] At this time, parsing is not fully automated and may not work for all setups, see parsing caveats for more information.

 .. _SpyParty: http://www.spyparty.com/
 .. _LICENSE.md: LICENSE.md